Richardaeld/Fat_Racoon_Kitchen/README.md

 + I want to showcase my DB abilites.
     + Mongo DB
+        + User searched have restrictions to specific content.
-        + Searches use restricted results
+        + Searches use restricted results if possible.
-        + searches use operator if applicable
+        + searches using operators if applicable.
-        + Building DB upload dictionary piece by piece for edits rather than always relying on a generic upload template
+        + New Recipe and user entries build upon a black template instead of creating an entirely new document each time
+            + This allows for cleaner python to upload changed content
-        + Allow users to upload images (avatar)
+        + Allow users to upload recipe/user avatar
-    + Pymongo (Flask - mongo DB)

 + I want to showcase my artistic ability
     + css art